bertoxious/Java_Course/README.md

 Memory allocation is done only once for a static variable.
 Since memory is allocated for the static variables or functions, these can be called without using objects.
 Static variables are stored in static memory.
 A static int variable remains in the memory while the program is running.
 A normal or auto variable is destroyed when a function stops.
 A static function can be invoked without the use of object.
 A static function can't be overridden.
 A static variable can't be defined inside a method as it would generate a compile time error.
 A static variable is shared among all the instances of a class.
 It like a global variable available to all methods.
+Static methods can be overloaded but cannot be overriden.
 #### Loose Coupling 👇
 Classes are independent of each other.
 The only knowledge one class has about the other class is what the other class has exposed through its interface.
 #### Tight Coupling 👇